 CAN YOU HAVE A WALK-IN SHOWER IN A SMALL BATHROOM?

-Yes, with careful planning.
+Yes, you can have a walk-in shower in a small bathroom - with careful planning.
 There are many reduced-depth shower trays available that can be installed at a low level for a step-free design.
 Alternatively you could consider creating a wet room – this requires tanking (waterproofing) which can be a larger investment and upheaval.

 Opting for a frameless shower panel in a small bathroom can enhance the illusion of space.
 It provides a seamless look while still protecting other areas of the bathroom from getting wet.

 WHAT TILES ARE BEST FOR A WALK-IN SHOWER ?

 Non-slip tiles are best for a walk-in shower - in fact, they are a pretty essential requirement.

 Check the level of slip resistance of your tiles before purchasing.
 If you do not wish to tile the whole space, wall panelling can be a practical alternative to traditional tiles.